Availity/availity-react/docusaurus/docs/components/hooks/use-mount.md

 ---
 title: useMount
-summary: Hook that runs a function on mount and dismount if a function is returned.
 ---

+Hook that runs a function on mount and dismount if a function is returned.

-## Example
+### Example

 ```jsx
 import React, { useState } from 'react';